Lighting Smarter: How to Upgrade Your Tubes Without Guesswork

 Understanding LED Tube Lighting

-Fluorescent lighting has illuminated commercial, institutional, and industrial spaces for nearly a century.
-First introduced at the 1939 New York World’s Fair, these lamps gained popularity due to their efficiency and long lifespan when compared to traditional incandescent bulbs.
-By the 1950s, T12 tubes—larger diameter lamps paired with magnetic ballasts—had become the standard in offices, schools, factories, and public infrastructure across North America.
+Fluorescent tubes have been lighting up commercial and industrial spaces for nearly 100 years.
+They made their debut at the 1939 New York World’s Fair and quickly gained popularity thanks to their efficiency and longer life compared to the old-school incandescent bulbs.
+By the 1950s, T12 tubes (the big ones) with magnetic ballasts became the go-to in offices, schools, warehouses—you name it.

-Not all LED tubes are created equal.
-Your best option depends on your fixture, wiring, and goals for maintenance and energy savings.
-Here are the four main types:
+Not all LED tubes are built the same.
+Your best option depends on what you’re working with—your fixtures, your wiring, and how much time and budget you’ve got.

 Type A – Ballast-Compatible (Plug-and-Play)